ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 * Write the order to the database and in the same transaction write to a event table.
 Then use a polling to get the event to send to kafka from this event and delete it in the table once sent.
 * Use the Capture Data Change from the database transaction log and generate events from this log.
 The IBM [Infosphere CDC](https://www.ibm.com/support/knowledgecenter/cs/SSTRGZ_10.2.0/com.ibm.cdcdoc.mcadminguide.doc/concepts/overview_of_cdc.html) product helps to achieve that.

-What is important to note is that the event need to be flexible on the data payload.
+What is important to note is that the event needs to be flexible on the data payload.
+We are presenting a [event model](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms#data-and-event-model) in the reference implementation.

 On the view side, updates to the view part need to be indempotent.